psychopy/workshops/source/translators/workOnTranslations.rst

 - Open the new, renamed file using your preferred text editor
 - Translate the English-language tips by replacing them entirely with those of the language you are working on

 **WARNING**: Do *not* delete any English entry in the new ``.txt`` file before you have completely translated it.
-Instead. insert the relevant translation below the English entry.
+Instead, insert the relevant translation below the English entry.
 Then (and only then) delete the English entry.
 Save your work, of course.

 5c: add the new ``.txt`` file as a "translation"
 ------------------------------------------------------------

 - Open *Poedit*
 - Find ``tips.txt`` under the following heading: ``Source text - English``

-  - (Yes, the file is listed as a string to "translate")
 - Simply provide the name of the new ``.txt`` file that you just created as the translation for ``tips.txt``

   - Naturally, this would be under the following heading: ``Translation - [your language]``